alkihis/omega-topology-uniprot/README.md

 All endpoints are CORS-ready.

+All endpoints use JSON-formatted body in request.
+In order to use JSON in body, **don't forget to add header `Content-Type: application/json`** in your request !

 All endpoints take a single argument inside a JSON-formatted body, named `ids`, who must be an array of `string`, representing the **UniProt accession number** of the proteins you want data from.

 ### POST /short